Table of Contents

 At that time, there were two schools of the prophets, one in Ramah, where the prophet Samuel lived, and one in Kiryat Yearim, where the ark of the covenant was kept.
 However, the school of the prophets instituted by Samuel, deteriorated during the years of Israel’s apostasy.
 In time, the Lord raised Elijah to reestablish these schools and provide for the young men an education that would help them glorify God.

 Some more schools were erected in Bethel (2 Kings 2:3), Jericho (2 Regi 2:15), and Gilgal (2 Kings 4:38).
-In 2 Kings 2, we read that Elijah went with Elisha, and the “sons of the prophets” from Bethel informed Elisha that Elijah would be taken from him that day (v.
-3).
-Then, the sons of the prophets at Jericho confirmed the prediction (v.
-5).
-Finally, a third group of the sons of the prophets consisting of 50 individuals near the Jordan River confirmed the same prophecy (v.
-7).
-After Elijah was taken up into heaven, Elisha sent the young prophets to look for Elijah for three days (v.
-15–18).
+In 2 Kings 2, we read that Elijah went with Elisha, and the “sons of the prophets” from Bethel informed Elisha that Elijah would be taken from him that day (verse 3).
+Then, the sons of the prophets at Jericho confirmed the prediction (verse 5).
+Finally, a third group of the sons of the prophets consisting of 50 individuals near the Jordan River confirmed the same prophecy (verse 7).

 Only a few years before this incident, Elijah had thought he was the only person left in Israel who worshiped the true God.
 But Elijah had been given the divine confirmation that the Lord had no less than 7,000 in Israel who had not bowed to Baal (1 Kings 19:18).
 Many of these faithful ones were connected to the schools of the prophets.
 They worked to bring the reform that Elijah and Elisha had been called for.

 In 2 Kings 4:1-7, it tells of a widow of one of the sons of the prophets.
 She came to Elisha on the basis that her husband was his servant prior to his death and feared God.
-She entreated Elisha because she could not pay a debt and faced losing her sons.
+She entreated Elisha because she could not pay a debt and faced losing her sons as slaves.
 Elisha asked her what she had in her house and she said just a pot of oil.
 Elisha then told her to borrow as many vessels as possible and close the door of her home and fill all of the vessels with the oil she had.
 The woman obeyed.
-Miraculously, the oil filled every vessel she had borrowed and filled by faith.
-She was then told to sell the oil and live in peace with her children.
+Miraculously, the oil filled every vessel she had borrowed.
+She was then told to sell the oil and pay her debts then live in peace with her children.

 2 Kings 6:1-7 tells of another miracle more directly related to a son of the prophets.
 It stated that the students of Elisha were staying in a place that was too small to sustain the group.
 They asked Elisha if they could build a bigger place for them to live in and Elisha agreed.
 As the sons of the prophets were cutting wood, an ax head fell into water.
 One of the sons of the prophets came to Elisha for help because the ax head was borrowed and it needed to be returned.
 Elisha then threw a stick on the water where it fell in.
-By God’s intervention, the ax head swam.
-Elisha instructed his student to get the ax head as it could then be located.
+By God’s intervention, the ax head surfaced on the face of the water.

 In His service,